msd-jjp/book-store-ui/readme.txt

 do not wait for image_get_cycle (do one separate cycle for indexedDB only) do not call indexedDB for only one img --> load at least 5 img in memory.

+indexedDB bookPage:
+    readDate
+    max all page 1000
+    render 5 more if ...

+    update readDate on every read

+on worker failed: try createWorker or goBack from reader.

 ====================================================================================